Give back the night

 We’d like to introduce another response, one founded on non-adversarial relationships: on actual concern for the well-being of each other.
 There are a number of step we can take to reduce aggressive narrow-mindedness.
 Give Back the Night is a forum to cultivate, support and publicize these steps.

-Join us in introspection of the role we play, directly and indirectly, in violence against women.
+What role do you play, directly or indirectly, in violence against women?

 Is the organization for which you work contributing to a better world?
 Or is it narrowly serving its own interest for profit at the expense of people and the planet?